NEC Rules for PV Systems with Energy Storage (Article 706)

 - Determine Maximum Current: Identify the maximum current the ESS can supply to the conductors being protected.

 - Select OCPD Rating: Choose a circuit breaker or fuse rated to protect the conductors according to Article 240.
-The OCPD for any DC portion of the system must be specifically listed for DC use.
+Where DC portions of the system are involved, overcurrent protective devices used in DC circuits must be listed for the DC application.

-- Verify Interrupting Rating: Ensure the OCPD has an interrupting rating sufficient for the available fault current from the ESS, which can be substantial.
+- Verify Interrupting Rating: Ensure the OCPD has an interrupting rating sufficient for the available fault current from the ESS.

-- Confirm Location: The OCPD must be located as required by the code, typically at the source of the power.
+- Confirm Location: The OCPD must be located and marked as required by the code, typically near the source or as otherwise specified.

 Beyond Article 706: Related Codes and Standards